SkoolNotes/Taproot/KBhHIST201ColdWar.md

 ## How not to get a bonus Hitler
 - Weaken individual control
 - Operate under the shared assumption of peacekeeping and democracy
-- Find shared goals, ideals
+- Find shared goals and ideals to operate upon
+- Set clear guidelines for treaties and consiquences
+- Build up collective force to be able to enforce treties (up and not limited to the threat of nuclear )